Helmuth Nyborg: Sex-related differences in general intelligence (2005)

-2011 controversy
+The Decay of Western Civilization: Double Relaxed Darwinian Selection (2011)

 In 2011 Nyborg published "The Decay of Western Civilization: Double Relaxed Darwinian Selection" in the journal Personality and Individual Differences, arguing that Denmark was likely to experience a dysgenic effect on intelligence due to immigration from the Middle East.
 Following publication he was indicted by the Danish Committees on Scientific Dishonesty (DCSD), accused of scientific misconduct and of plagiarism by a number of scholars from the University of Aarhus.
 They accused him of using a statistical model for the demographic prognoses that was based on the work of Jørn Ebbe Vig, without giving credit, and for using misleading statistics by assuming that Middle Eastern people in Denmark maintained the same reproduction rates as in their countries of origin.
 Vig had previously published similar demographic models in the journal of Den Danske Forening, a Danish nationalist organization.

-As a result on 31 October 2013 he was convicted of scientific misconduct by the Danish Council for Scientific Misconduct after a two-year investigation.
+As a result, on 31 October 2013 he was convicted of scientific misconduct by the Danish Council for Scientific Misconduct after a two-year investigation.
 They found him guilty on two charges out of six in total, of which the last was "various other complaints".
 The first was that he had published the paper without crediting as co-author Jørn Ebbe Vig, whose previously published texts were incorporated into the article without acknowledgement.
 The DCSD considered that Vig should have been credited, because of the substantial contribution, in terms of data, method and text.
 Nyborg stated that he had offered co-authorship to Vig, but that the offer was declined and Vig had requested not to be mentioned, making Nyborg choose to publish it himself.

 The second charge was that Nyborg had neglected to mention in the methodology section that he had converted a total fertility rate into a crude birth rate, a mistake which, because of its consequences, the DCSD considered to be equivalent to constructing data without acknowledging having done so, or substituting fictive data.
 When Nyborg learned that this was a problem, he sent an addendum to the journal, which is common practice when errors or omissions are found in published papers.
 However, the DCSD still considered it scientific misconduct, since they considered it an example of gross negligence.

-In 2015 the journal published an editorial commenting on the paper concluding that Nyborg had not committed fraud or plagiarism.
+In 2015, the journal published an editorial commenting on the paper concluding that Nyborg had not committed fraud or plagiarism.
 This conclusion was based on the verdict of an ad hoc working group consisting of Ian Deary, Jelte Wicherts, John Loehlin and William Revelle.
 Nyborg then sued the DCSD to get the verdict reversed, won his case in March 2016, and in addition was awarded costs of over 200,000 kr (approximately US$25,000).